bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   Understanding this command's components:
     - The `cf ic build` is standard from the cf ic CLI.
-    - The `registry.eu-gb.bluemix.net` is the fully qualified domain name path to the Registry server running for the IBM   Bluemix US South region.
+    - The `registry.eu-gb.bluemix.net` is the fully qualified domain name path to the Registry server
     - The `NAMESPACE` is each user's unique namespace and identifies your private registry.
     - The `lets-chat` is the name given to this newly created image.
     - The `.` specifies that the build command is running using the Dockerfile in this directory.

-6. If you go back to the UI and refresh you will see that the image is **Safe to Deploy**.
+6. Go back to the UI and refresh.
+You will see that the image is **Safe to Deploy**.

   You have reviewed your pushed images, which were sourced from a public repository, and can now deploy them on your hosted Bluemix account.
 This is a key step in making sure you are running the code which you expect to be running and you are not opening your organization up to security issues, at the expense of agility.
 You still want to stay secure, even when moving at light-speed!